AusDoski/KurdishPlate/README.md

-# odin-recipes
-Is the first project done on the odin project to put the foundation of HTML into practice.
+#KurdishPlate#

+Is a WIP, aimed to share recipes from the kurdish table.

+06 july, 2022;
+built the homepage.
+built the about page.

+#Credit_section
+will be added soon.